A/B Testing Intermediate

 Why Statistical Significance Matters in CRO

-Without statistical rigour, A/B testing produces false positives — you implement changes that appeared to win but actually had no real effect.
-Over time, a library of false positives produces no cumulative lift.
+Without statistical rigour, A/B testing produces false positives — you implement changes that appeared to win but had no real effect.
+In a naive testing program, about 1 in 20 tests will produce a false positive by chance alone at p < 0.05.
+Running 100 tests with poor discipline means ~5 changes shipped that actively underperform.

 The cost of false positives compounds:

-• You ship changes that don’t help (or hurt)
+• You ship changes that don’t help (or hurt revenue)

 • Your test log fills with misleading learnings